bright/new-www/content/blog/software-development-trends.md

 * **Glassmorphism** - I feel like Apple leads in this style.
 A semi-transparent background has become some sort of a standard.

 <div class="image"><img src="/images/joanna_2023_trends.png" alt="product design trends 2023" title="undefined"  /> </div>

+### Overall Product Design wise

+**Sustainability, accessibility** and **inclusiveness**.
+But I really hope those are not trends, but are here to stay for good (stay tuned for the upcoming blog post on accessibility).

+### Interaction Design wise

+I feel like the motion design is going to get more and more popular.
+Microinteractions are a great way to add something extra to the user experience.
+[Material Design 3](https://m3.material.io/styles/motion/overview) has even come up with some guidelines regarding transitions and microinteractions.
+Immersive scroll (or scrollytelling if you like) is taking users to another level of exploring websites.